jwdunne/jamesdunne.dev/content/posts/covid-made-me-a-remote.md

 headache and they learn something, you’re being productive.
 This works really well combined with a culture of learning.

-But freedom to banter and catch up is important too.
+Freedom to banter and catch up is important too.
 Have a jolly with your team.
 It eliminates the lonely remote feeling.
 It adds the social touch that I was worried I would miss going from working in the office.